neams-th-coe/cardinal/doc/content/tutorials/cht1.md

 The fluid phase is solved with NekRS.
 The wrapping of NekRS as a MOOSE application is specified in the `nek.i` file.
-Compared to the solid input file, the fluid input file is quite minimal, as the specification of the NekRS problem setup is mostly performed using the NekRS standalone input files.
+The fluid input file is quite minimal, as the specification of the NekRS problem setup is mostly performed using the NekRS standalone input files.

 First, a local variable, `fluid_solid_interface`, is used to define all the boundary IDs through which NekRS is coupled